 Central Catholic High School was founded in 1946 when Mt.
 Marie Academy (founded in 1905) and St. John High School (founded in 1925) merged to educate both young men and women.

 For more than six decades, Central Catholic has strived to live its mission - to develop in our students, faith, academic excellence, leadership, and a commitment to service and social justice.

 Central Catholic sits on a 65-acre campus.
-In 2007-08 the school completed a $3.2 million in renovations and upgrades.
+In 2007-08 the school completed $3.2 million in renovations and upgrades.
 The old heating and electrical systems were replaced, academic spaces were vastly improved with dramatic upgrades to science and math classrooms, a graphics computer lab, art rooms, and the offices and main entrance were remolded.
-In addition, a new chapel was built during the 2012-13 school year and the gymnasium was remodeled in the summer of 2014.
-Previous projects included brand new restrooms, a new baseball stadium, and a completely renovated football stadium with an artificial turf field.
+A new chapel was built during the 2012-13 school year and the gymnasium was remodeled in the summer of 2014.
+Other projects include new restrooms, a new baseball stadium, and a completely renovated football stadium with an artificial turf field.
 In 2017 new tennis courts and turf were installed, our outdoor patio for senior study hall was expanded, and our landscaping was updated, along with restoration of our outdoor Grotto.

-President Father Robert W. Kaylor and Principal David Oates head a faculty who dedicate themselves to Central Catholic both in and out of the classroom, providing leadership in athletic and extra-curricular activities.
+President Dan Gravo and Principal David Oates heads a faculty who dedicate themselves to Central Catholic both in and out of the classroom, providing leadership in athletic and extra-curricular activities.

-The academic offerings are enhanced by a competitive athletic program, a music program including both band and choir, a drama department, and our campus ministry programs, and other strong student activities.
+The academic offerings are enhanced by a competitive athletic program, an outstanding arts program including band, choir, and a drama department, competitive speech and debate, our campus ministry programs, and other strong student activities.